Strategies for energy-efficient flow control leveraging deep reinforcement learning: INTRODUCTION

 \section{INTRODUCTION}

 Active flow control (AFC) involves regulating and controlling fluid flow through external mechanisms such as injection, suction, or vibration to optimize flow characteristics and enhance system efficiency, performance, and stability.
-Despite significant advancements in this field over the past few decades, there remain unresolved challenges, particularly in addressing the nonlinear complexities inherent in fluid dynamics \citep{collis2004issues,jahanmiri2010active}.
-Fluid dynamics problems are intrinsically nonlinear, especially when dealing with turbulent and separated flows, where the flow behavior is extremely complex and difficult to control accurately using traditional analytical or numerical methods \citep{cattafesta2011actuators,gad1996modern}.
-The challenges are further compounded in high-dimensional and multi-scale problems, where finding a global optimum solution is particularly challenging.
-Consequently, there are still numerous difficulties in optimizing control strategies, achieving real-time control, enhancing system robustness, and reducing energy consumption \citep{BEWLEY200121,ClosedLoop}.
-Addressing these issues will not only help overcome existing technical barriers but also promote the application and development of AFC technologies in a broader range of fields \citep{gad1996modern,BEWLEY200121,bruntonClosed}.
+Despite significant advancements in this field over the past few decades, there remain unresolved challenges, particularly in addressing the nonlinear complexities inherent in fluid dynamics \cite{collis2004issues}.
+Fluid dynamics problems are intrinsically nonlinear, especially when dealing with turbulent and separated flows, where the flow behavior is extremely complex and difficult to control accurately using traditional analytical or numerical methods \cite{cattafesta2011actuators}.
+These challenges are intensified in high-dimensional, multi-scale problems, making global optimization, real-time control, robustness, and energy efficiency difficult to achieve \cite{BEWLEY200121}.